 Description

-The Grafton Loop Trailhead serves as your gateway to one of western Maine's most challenging and rewarding wilderness experiences.
-This demanding 58-kilometer loop trail cuts through some of the most rugged and pristine backcountry the state has to offer, winding through dense forests, across exposed ridgelines, and over several significant peaks that define this remote corner of Maine's Western Mountains.
+The Grafton Loop Trailhead is your starting point for one of western Maine's most demanding and rewarding long-distance hiking experiences.
+At 58 kilometers, this loop cuts through some of the most rugged and pristine wilderness the state has to offer, winding through dense forests, across exposed ridgelines, and over several significant peaks that define the landscape of this remote corner of Maine.
+With 914 meters of elevation gain and an estimated 18.5 hours of hiking time, this is a trail that earns its Hard rating — and delivers on every promise that rating implies.

-What sets the Grafton Loop apart from other long-distance trails in the region is its remarkable diversity of terrain packed into a relatively compact circuit.
-You'll traverse everything from gentle stream valleys carpeted with ferns and moss to challenging rocky scrambles that demand your full attention and solid technical skills.
-The trail connects a series of distinct mountain environments, each offering its own character and hard-earned rewards.
+What sets the Grafton Loop apart from other long-distance trails in the region is its remarkable diversity of terrain packed into a single connected circuit.
+You'll move through everything from gentle stream valleys carpeted with ferns and moss to challenging rocky scrambles that demand your full attention and sure footing.
+Each section of the loop has its own distinct character, and the cumulative effect is a hiking experience that feels much larger than the distance alone would suggest.

 Trail Experience and Terrain